objcio/articles/2014-07-07-scripting-data.md

 We have to think ahead a little bit.
 Tags will need an objectSpecifier also, and tags are contained by notes — so a tag needs a reference to its containing note.

-Cocoa scripting handles creating tags,but there’s a method we can override that lets us customize the behavior.
+Cocoa scripting handles creating tags, but there’s a method we can override that lets us customize the behavior.

 NSObjectScripting.h defines `-newScriptingObjectOfClass:forValueForKey: withContentsValue:properties:`.
 That’s what we need.
 In NLNote.m, it looks like this: